-Filed by the Registrant \(\overline{x} \) Filed by a Party other than the Registrant \(\overline{C} \) Check the appropriate box \(\overline{C} \) onfide efinitiv efinitiv nary Proxy Statement ntial, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) ve Proxy Statement ve Additional Materials g Material under Rule 14a-12 VOLITIONRX LIMITED (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Paym ent of Filing Fee (Check the appropriate box): Х e required. computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee p aid previously with preliminary materials.
-Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
-(1) 1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed:
+Filed by the Registrant \( \overline{x} \) Filed by a Party other than the Registrant \( \overline{x} \) Check the appropriate box \( \overline{x} \) onfide efinitiv efinitiv hary Proxy Statement Intial, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) In the Proxy Statement In the Additional Materials In the Material under Rule 14a-12 VOLITIONRX LIMITED (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Paym ent of Filing Fee (Check the appropriate box): Х re required. omputed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee p aid previously with preliminary materials. offset k box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the ting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and ate of its filing.
+(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed: